 Art Forms: Sculpture, Painting, Drawingsee more on Alberto Giacometti

 Urs Graf was a Swiss Renaissance goldsmith, painter and printmaker, as well as a mercenary soldier.
 He only produced two etchings, one of which dates from 1513 – the earliest known etching for which a date has been established.
-However, his woodcuts are considered of greater significance, ...more
+However, his woodcuts are considered of greater significance, particularly as he is attributed with the invention of the white-line woodcut technique, where white lines create the image on a black background.
+He also produced a few engravings, including copies of works by Martin Schongauer and Albrecht Dürer.
+He produced innovative drawings intended as finished works of art rather than just studies. ...more

 Birthplace: Solothurn, Switzerland